russor/crazierl/README.md

 on the built in multiboot loader for qemu and v86, as well as ipxe and grub).
 ACPI required, CPU support for SSE is required.
 The TSC is treated as invariant, but it's not a fatal error, as many VMs don't support it.
-SMP works, but is untested at large core counts; over 256 cores is definitely not going to work.
+SMP works (milestone 1), but is untested at large core counts; over 256 cores is definitely not going to work.

 ## How does it work